FPL 2024/25: Best fixtures for the new season - Best FPL Tips, Advice, Team News, Picks, and Statistics from Fantasy Football Scout

 Crucially, Fulham don’t face any of last season’s top six until a trip to Manchester City in Gameweek 7.

-Rodrigo Muniz scored eight goals in eight matches between Gameweeks 23-30 last season and could be a decent purchase, given the schedule.
+Rodrigo Muniz scored eight goals in eight matches between Gameweeks 23-30 last season and could be a decent option, given the schedule.

 Bernd Leno also impressed, accumulating 133 points in total, the third most of any goalkeeper.